chrRtg/eve-skylizer/README.md

 #### Logging

 You may change the logging level.
 By default only errors or critical errors are logged.
-In case you wan to get more or less information the supported logging levels are:
+In case you wan to get more or less information the supported logging levels are: EMERG, ALERT, CRIT, ERR, WARN, NOTICE, INFO and DEBUG.
-* EMERG
-* ALERT
-* CRIT
-* ERR
-* WARN
-* NOTICE
-* INFO
-* DEBUG
+To change the log level set ´priority´ from ´Logger::ERR´ e.g. to ´Logger::DEBUG´ to switch to a log level of DEBUG - which is very noisy.
+Logfiles are beeing stored in ´./data/log/´, one file each day.
+Please log-rotate them to avoid exceeding your hard drive capacity.

 ```php
 	'log' => [